LaunchCodeEducation/linux/content/bash-scripting/walkthrough/conditionals/index.md

 fi
 ```

-Save the above code to the `if-condition` file and exit the editor.
+Save the above code to the `if-condition.sh` file and exit the editor.

-Run the command `bash if-condition`.
+Run the command `bash if-condition.sh`.

 ![if-condition](pictures/if-condition.png?classes=border)

 ### if else statement

-Create a new file called `example-if-else`.
+Create a new file called `if-else-condition.sh`.

 ```bash
 #!/bin/bash